zero-to-mastery/resources/WebDesignResources.md

 - [Funkify](https://www.funkify.org): Funkify is an extension for Chrome that helps you experience the web and interfaces through the eyes of extreme users with different abilities and disabilities.

+- [TshirtDesigns](https://www.tshirtdesigns.com/mockups): An apparel and tshirt design mockup generator plus a marketplace of t-shirt designs.

 ## Images &amp; Video

 - [Coverr](https://coverr.co/): Free stock videos to add to your websites.